![]() |

 Friday, February 7, 2020

-Map: Which Countries are in the European Union in 2020, Which Aren't, and Which Want to Join?
+Map: Which Countries were in the European Union in 2020, Which Weren't, and Which Wanted to Join?

 The UK has finally officially left the European Union (EU), almost four years after its famous "Brexit" vote, and taken the British territory of Gibraltar out with it.
 Here's our updated map and list of which countries are in the EU, which ones are trying to join, and which European countries are in neither group.